somhi/jtframe/doc/osd.md

 20-23   | CRT H scaling factor    | MiSTer only, visibility masked 24-27   | CRT H offset            | MiSTer only
 28-31   | CRT V offset            | MiSTer only
+56-63   | Reserved for forks      | JTFRAME forks can use these bits%

+% JTFRAME will not expand to use bits 56 to 63 in MiSTer, so developers creating custom forks can use them.
+This can be used to provide custom inputs, for instance.

 If **JTFRAME_FLIP_RESET** is defined a change in dip_flip will reset the game.